stevemidway/DAR-2022/Exercise_2.md

 ### Your assignment

-Take your work from Assignment 1 and compile it in an R Markdown document that outputs to HTML.
+Take your work from Exercise 1 and compile it in an R Markdown document that outputs to HTML.
 Please upload the html file to Box by Tuesday, February 8 at 5pm CT for credit.